 Where will I eat my meals?

 - The ESC has no formal dining hall along the lines of “Eick” or “T-Dubs.”
 Students can purchase food at local supermarkets in Heidelberg.
 There are several kitchens in the ESC and students will be able to prepare their meals there – this is a great opportunity to learn something about European cuisine and cooking the perfect Sauerbraten!
-Students taking classes at the SRH Heidelberg University may also eat meals at the SRH dining facilities on the SRH campus.
+Students also have access to the SRH Heidelberg University’s facilities and may also eat meals at the SRH dining facilities on the SRH campus.
 As the ESC website explains, there are plenty of bakeries, food starts, speciality food shops, and supermarkets in walking distance of the student residence.
 We do recommend that students take an additional $1,000 to cover projected expenses for food while in Europe, as they will be responsible for meals on the road during field trips as well as on independent travel.

 How do I pay for the TCNJ Heidelberg program?

 - Students will be billed by TCNJ for tuition and fees as well as housing.
-Students’ financial aid awards will be applied to students’ bills, and the balance will be due in August 2014.
-Students have the option to pay their tuition using the Sallie Mae payment plans available on the website of the Student Accounts office.
+Students’ financial aid awards will be applied to students’ bills, and the balance will be due in August 2016 (for Fall 2016) and January 2017 (for Spring 2017).
+Students have the option to pay their tuition using the installment payment plans available on the website of the Student Accounts office.

 - Students should consider purchasing Tuition Refund Insurance, available through the College .
 Please note: this coverage would not include any travel-related expenses such as airfare.